jbinary/jslix/README.md

 Requirements:
 - jQuery;
+- CryptoJS.

+To run the tests, you will need:
+- node.js;
+- buster.js;
-- CryptoJS;
+- buster-coverage.
-- JsTestDriver (if you wish run tests).